john-cd/rust_howto/bk/src/categories/graphics/webgpu.md

 ## Windowing and Event Handling

-- `winit`: A window creation and event handling library.
+- `winit`: A [window creation][p-window-creation] and event handling library.
 Essential for getting a window on the screen and handling input.
 Often used with `wgpu`.

 ## Shader Language